 The restaurant from the outside looked old and worn.
 Even the fake food samples looked faded and discolored.
 And no ticket menu vending machines in sight, my instincts told me one thing.
 Sarashina Honten is an old styled Japanese restaurant with old style charm.
 And my instincts were correct.
 Because to me, all the above are good signs.

-While waiting for our lunch I could see into the open kitchen and saw what is most likely a family run operation.
+While waiting for our lunch I could see into the open kitchen and saw what is most likely a family-run operation.
 There were a couple of older aunties chopping and slicing ingredients.
-An older gentlemen on the opposite side frying something delicious.
+An older gentleman on the opposite side frying something delicious.
 And a younger gentleman stirring some pots and plating orders.

 These are the types of restaurants I love and get excited about.
 If I lived in Wakayama I would be one of those familiar faces that showed up the same hour during the same days.